kotbruhxd/Firis/README.md

 All code in this (Firis) repository is completely free and open source, and you are free to read, distribute, and modify the code as long as you abide by the (fairly reasonable) terms of the [GNU LGPLv3 license](https://github.com/FirisShaders/Firis/blob/master/LICENSE).

 glsl-transformer is licensed under the GNU Affero General Public License version 3.
 This may affect your ability to distribute Firis.

-Though it's not legally required, I'd appreciate it if you could ask before hosting your own public downloads for compiled versions of Firis.
-Though if you want to add the mod to a site like MCBBS, that's fine, no need to ask me.